I have often been accused of being a bit obsessed with stationery… and I plead guilty to the charge!

 It’s possible that my favourite of all stationery items is the Post-it® note.
 Invented by mistake in 1968 when Dr Spencer Silver (a chemist at 3M) was trying to invent a super glue and instead he created this masterpiece and essential tool of my trade.

 Since their original incarnation, you can now buy a veritable array of notes in various sizes, colours, and shapes to suit your mood, your brand and the activity in hand.
 From tiny stickers to flip charts – I’ve made it my mission to try them all out!

 Not only are they perfectly crafted for those “note to self” reminders (mine are often stuck on the fridge or the front door), they can also make meetings more memorable, project planning more practical and facilitation more fun!

-Here are some of my suggestions for working with Post-it® Notes:
+Here are some of my suggestions for working with sticky notes:

-If you ever find yourself stuck for ideas, if you need to get people involved or simply need to get someone to do something – try grabbing a pad of Post-its and see how this humble tool can have a massive impact.
+If you ever find yourself stuck for ideas, if you need to get people involved or simply need to get someone to do something – try grabbing a pad of stick-it notes and see how this humble tool can have a massive impact.

 PS – this post was not sponsored by Post-it® Notes and other brands are available!

 Beth is an organisational and people development expert, with an impressive track record of enabling businesses to achieve results by transforming the way they develop, engage, and lead their people through her business Transforment.
 She’s on a mission to help people create and cultivate more joy in their working lives, sharing inspiration from guests on her WorkJoy Jam podcast and through the WorkJoy Way coaching programme.